elliotclowes/learnt.me/Various Private Notes/Codeine Doses.md

 - 2024-09-26
+	- **220mg**: 160 mg (80 liquid) + 60 mg tablets.
-	- 178 mg (89 ml liquid) + 30 mg tablet (about 45 mins after liquid dose)
+	- **208mg**: 178 mg (89 ml liquid) + 30 mg tablet (about 45 mins after liquid dose)
 		- Last dose was 48 hours prior and was 84 liquid + 30 mg tablet.
 I didn't feel this too much.
 No euphoria or anything like that.
 If I was to do it again I'd take 100 ml liquid.